I-League clubs stick to their demand for AFC Champions League spot, agree to two-league system for three years | Goal.com

 "The President suggested that he would approach the AFC to continue with the two league situation for at least another 2-3 till a proper solution for the unified league is finalised and implemented.
 Issues regarding the broadcast and scheduling of I-League for the coming season were also addressed," read the statement by the clubs.

 "He also gave due credit to I-League which he agreed, has been the Top Division League of the country since 1996 (earlier called National Football League).
-I-League follows all statues of FIFA and AFC with proper promotion and relegation structure from/to Second Division league.
-The I-League is rich in tradition and history, from legacy clubs to new organically formed clubs who help to develop football at the regional level and form special undying connect with their fans.
 The President agreed that the Indian football ecosystem cannot afford to lose its longest and best-serving league.

 The AIFF president had agreed to improve the quality of the broadcast of I-League games and sort out issues regarding fixture schedules.
 Patel also wished to continue with the existing arrangement of a two-league system for three more years.